ger619/ger619/README.md

-### Abol Ger is a Full-stack Web Developer open to new opportunities and to new challenges.
+### Abol Ger is a Project Manager / Full-stack Web Developer open to new opportunities and new challenges.

 ## Link to Portfolio